Dook97/avl_trees/README.md

 This means more work when using the library but also greater flexibility and possibly efficiency, which is a very C-spirited tradeoff to make I think 🙂

-## Note on internal structures
+## Note on internals

-It should be obvious, but the user is **NOT** expected to directly access the data inside the internal structures used by the library.
+It should be obvious, but the user is **NOT** expected to directly access data inside the internal structures used by the library.
 A hellish landscape ripe with segfaults surely awaits any programmer foolish enough to take on such endeavour.

-Just treat them as black boxes and save yourself the headache :)
+A less stringent warning applies to the use of any of the `*_impl` functions.
+These only exist as infrastructure for the generic macros and there is little reason to use them, besides I suppose a very minor performance gain, which however would be payed for in increased code complexity and the loss of genericity.

 ## Supporting Structures

-Before you can start using the library there are some supporting structures which you need to create.

 ### Define a dictionary item type

 The type can contain any members you wish and it has to contain *(at least)* one `avl_node_t` member.
 If you wish to embed the structure in more than one AVL tree it has to contain one `avl_node_t` member for each.

+An example typedef which will be used throughout the rest of the documentation:

 ```c
 typedef struct {